davidsonz/Travel-Website/_posts/2018-12-02-MexicoCity.md

 <h4>Day 4: 05/12/2018</h4>

 Our final day in Mexico City was cultural day.
 Seems we saved the right day for it too because today was awful weather!
 Well, not awful but much colder than it had been.

-First we went to the Museum of Archeology, then to the Zoo, and then to the Modern Art Museum.
+First we went to the <a target="_blank" href="http://www.mna.inah.gob.mx/">Museum of Archeology</a>, then to the <a target="_blank" href="http://data.sedema.cdmx.gob.mx/zoo_chapultepec/">Zoológico de Chapultepec</a>, and then to the <a target="_blank" href="https://mam.inba.gob.mx/">Modern Art Museum</a>.

 At the Museum of Archeology we saw the Sun Stone, which was initially thought to have been the Aztec calendar but is now known as a place where gladiators were sacrificed.
 Either way it is incredibly intricate and huge!
 It would be at least twice our height in diameter.
 We also found out a bit more about the Aztecs at the museum, who were based in the area that Mexico City is now, the Mayans were further south.
+It was also our most expensive museum of the day and still very cheap, only $10 NZD for us both to get entry.

 The Zoo was very cool.
 It is a huge Zoo with heaps of animals, and it is free!
 Despite all of this it was very empty and almost no locals were there, but from what we had read online there can be a few people there on Sundays.
+This is because on Sundays every museum and cultural site in Mexico is free to Mexicans.
+Therefore they all head out to places like Chapultepec Park where there are a lot of museums and the like to visit to make a day of it.

 Finally we went to the Modern Art Museum.
 The main reason we went here was to see some of the work they hold of Frida Kahlo, but we ended up discovering a whole bunch of other really interesting Latin American artists while we were there.
-The Museum had a whole exhibition on
-Remedios Varo, who was an extremely prolific female artist.
+The Museum had a whole exhibition on Remedios Varo, who was an extremely prolific female artist.
 The exhibit held many of her paintings along with sketches as she prepared them.
+There was also an exhibit dedicated to Mexican studies of the female form from the female gaze that was extremely interesting to see.

 All up was a pretty good day in Mexico City!
-Highly recommend all of the above to anyone visiting the City, plus they are all in one Park in
-La Condesa so it is very easy to visit them all in one day.
+Highly recommend all of the above to anyone visiting the City, plus they are all in one Chapultepec Park in La Condesa so it is very easy to visit them all in one day.

 <img src="https://lh3.googleusercontent.com/Q7QCUibcwZhDH06WKblMTXtayyRFGX3eoUOwdFNoqbddAA83wUP_76Lood-28mwnMg2kfMj7GlPaqbOT1WCGH0USeBGk3x2wdFb9iP0AlCJRFcO-dGeMEzShOcD1lVNyIlqpFP-hBpE=w2400" class="image1">
 <img src="https://lh3.googleusercontent.com/_sqKlDZBNousWSZc7gCeNnEdf_55ZU3UlfUWulZB9SkVYvpyOOAJUl3CvvhbfeVo1GU26ier7P7hVUs_KVOsAmEqw1TbuH6zlYNppK-rRzP-DfMHXZofNajPJzVrHIQrRKK8WXadAFo=w2400" class="image1">